Amblyopia, commonly known as a “lazy eye”, is a neuro-developmental vision condition that begins in early childhood, usually before age eight.

 Lazy eye develops when one eye is unable to achieve normal visual acuity, causing blurry vision in the affected eye, even with corrective eyewear.
 The condition also commonly presents with poor depth perception, and reading difficulties.

-According to research, amblyopia affects up to 1 in 33 of the population— this means up to 10 million people in the USA may have a lazy eye!
+According to research, amblyopia affects up to 1 in 33 of the population— this means up to 10 million people in the U.S. may have a lazy eye.

 Amblyopia is the most prevalent neuro-developmental vision condition that affects the vision of up to three percent of the population.
 While the condition typically presents in early childhood, a lazy eye can develop later on in life as well.